EWU logo

 After 5 years of service.At age 53 with 5 years of service, or a reduced benefit at age 50 with 20 years of service.2% of AFC per year of service

-Below is a table summary of the retirement plans offered by EWU for Faculty and Exempt staff.
+Below is a table summary of the retirement plans offered by EWU for full time Faculty and Exempt staff.
 Participation in a retirement plan is mandatory.
-New Faculty and Exempt employees have 30 days from their date of hire to irrevocably select the retirement plan they wish to participate.
+New full time Faculty and Exempt employees have 30 days from their date of hire to irrevocably select the retirement plan they wish to participate.

 More detailed information regarding the various retirement plans is available on the following links: